A new form of QCD coherence for multiple soft emissions using Glauber-SCET: One soft gluon emission

-Interestingly, we see that the virtual integrals are cut off by transverse momenta $q_{1\perp}^{(ij)}$ in the IR.
 The Lipatov vertex graph alone thus implements the ``switch mechanism'' identified in \Ref{Angeles-Martinez:2015rna}.
 Physically, this means that the loop transverse momentum in graphs in \eq{G1b0} must be at least $q_{1\perp}^{(ij)}$ so as to account for production of the soft gluon.
-Thus, adding this result to that of $G_{1(a)}$ in \eq{G1a} we find
+Adding this result to that of $G_{1(a)}$ in \eq{G1a} we find

 Lastly, the rescattering graph is given by (see \app{Rescatter})